-In the case of the Beyondie Lakes and 10 Mile Lake, the third case is likely, with flow down the palaeochannel being controlled (on a local playa scale) by evaporative discharge (AQ2 2016).
-Deflation of exposed lakebeds along palaeovalley results in the lowering of the topographic elevation of lakebeds, thereby effectively bringing the groundwater level closer to the surface, promoting evaporation (AQ2 2016).
+AQ2 (2016) note that the relationship between Beyondie and Ten Mile Lakes and the palaeochannel is important as it will influence the nature of brine abstraction from the palaeochannel system.
+For Beyondie and Ten Mile Lakes, it is considered likely that flow down the palaeochannel is controlled (on a local playa scale) by evaporative discharge (AQ2 2016).
+Deflation of exposed lakebeds along palaeochannels results in the lowering of the topographic elevation of lakebeds, thereby effectively bringing the groundwater level closer to the surface, promoting evaporation (AQ2 2016).
 The evaporative "pumping" increases groundwater discharge at the lake site, thus promoting groundwater flow towards the playa lakes.
-The evaporative pumping, together with the development of dense brines below the evaporative surface, results in the development of density driven flow circulation of groundwater around the lakes.
-Evaporation at the phreatic surface increases the brine density causing it to sink through the aquifer.